I. AIMS AND SCOPE

 The corresponding author must submit the manuscript electronically using the Open Journal System (OJS).
 Information on the preparation and submission of the manuscript can be found in the Instructions for Authors for the Preparation and Submission of the Manuscript.

-Peer reviewers are carefully selected by editors for their objectivity and scientific knowledge to provide a written assessment of the strengths and weaknesses of a written research, to comment on any ethical concerns raised by the study, to provide the author with useful suggestions for improvement of the manuscript, and to identify and prevent research misconduct, including checking manuscripts for plagiarism, citation manipulation, and data falsification or fabrication.
+Peer reviewers are carefully selected by editors for their objectivity and scientific knowledge to provide a written assessment of the strengths and weaknesses of written research, to comment on any ethical concerns raised by the study, to provide the author with useful suggestions for improvement of the manuscript, and to identify and prevent research misconduct, including checking manuscripts for plagiarism, citation manipulation, and data falsification or fabrication.
 In the process of identifying and dealing with allegations of research misconduct, the journal, editors, and reviewers abide by COPE's guidelines.

 The reviewer and the author are anonymous from each throughout the review process.
 To facilitate this, authors must ensure that their manuscripts are drafted in such a way that they do not reveal their identities to the reviewers, neither directly nor indirectly.